mehrandvd/skunit/README.md

 }
 ```

-Note that in this example, the agent message just for clarity and is not being used and is optional.
+Note that in this example, the **agent message** is just for clarity and is not being used and is optional.
 So the following test scenario is equivalent:

 ```md
 ## [USER]